-- Retro-commissioning is a cost-effective process to periodically check the energy performance of existing building and assure energy savings are maintained overtime (Ssembatya et al., 2021)(Kong et al. 2019). - 6 In countries with low rate of new construction, it is important to consider mandatory building energy 7 codes for existing buildings, but this may also be relevant for countries with high new construction, as 8 they will have soon a large existing building stock.
-The EU has requirements already in place when 9 building undergo a major renovation (Economidou et. al, 2020).
-Countries considering mandatory 10 regulations for existing buildings include Canada, the U.S. (specific cities), China, Singapore.
-Policies 11 include mandating energy retrofits for low performances existing buildings, when sold or rented.
-In 12 countries with increasing building stock, in particular in developing countries, policies are more - 13 effective when targeting new buildings (Kamal et al. 2019). - 14 NZEBs definitions are proposed by (Marszal et al. 2011; Deng and Wu 2014; Zhang and Zhou 2015; - 15 Wells et al. 2018; Williams et al. 2016);), covering different geographical areas, developing and - 16 developed countries, and both existing buildings and new buildings.
-In 2019, China issued the national - 17 standard Technical Standard for Nearly Zero Energy Building (MoHURD, 2019).
-California has also - adopted a building energy code mandating for NZEBs for new residential buildings in 2020 and 2030 - 19 for commercial buildings (Feng et al. 2019).
-Several countries have adopted targets, roadmaps or - 20 mandatory building energy codes requiring net zero energy buildings (NZEBs) for some classes of new - 21 buildings (Feng et al. 2019). - 22 Building Labels and Energy Performance Certificates (EPCs) - 23 Buildings labels are an important instrument, with some limitations.
-Li et al. (2019b) reviewed the EU - 24 mandatory Energy Performance Certificates for buildings and proposed several measures to make the - 25 EPC more effective in driving the markets towards low consumption buildings.
-Some authors have - 26 indicated that the EPC based on the physical properties of the buildings (asset rating) may be misleading - due to occupancy behaviour (Cohen and Bordass 2015) and calculation errors (Crawley et al. 2019). - 28 Control authorities can have a large impact on the quality of the label (Mallaburn 2018).
-Labels can - also include information on the GHG embedded in building material or be based on LCA. - 30 US EPA Energy Star and NABERS (Gui and Gou, 2020) are building performance labels based on 31 performance, not on modelled energy use.
-Singapore has mandatory building energy labels, as do many - 32 cities in the U.S., while India and Brazil have mandatory labels for public buildings. - Mandatory energy performance disclosure and benchmarking of building energy consumption is a powerful policy instrument in particular for non-residential buildings (Trencher et al. 2016) and could be more accurate than energy audits.
-Gabe (2016) showed that mandatory disclosure is more effective - be more accurate than energy audits.
+Retro-commissioning is a cost-effective process to periodically check the energy performance of existing building and assure energy savings are maintained overtime (Kong et al. 2019; Ssembatya et al. 2021).

+In countries with low rate of new construction, it is important to consider mandatory building energy codes for existing buildings, but this may also be relevant for countries with high new construction, as they will have soon a large existing building stock.
+The EU has requirements already in place when building undergo a major renovation (Economidou et al. 2020).
+Countries considering mandatory regulations for existing buildings include Canada, the US (specific cities), China and Singapore.
+Policies include mandating energy retrofits for low performances existing buildings, when sold or rented.
+In countries with increasing building stock, in particular in developing countries, policies are more effective when targeting new buildings (Kamal et al. 2019).

+NZEBs definitions are proposed by (Marszal et al. 2011; Deng and Wu 2014; Zhang and Zhou 2015; Williams et al. 2016; Wells et al. 2018), covering different geographical areas, developing and Developed Countries, and both existing buildings and new buildings.
+In 2019, China issued the national standard Technical Standard for Nearly Zero Energy Building (MoHURD, 2019).
+California has also adopted a building energy code mandating for NZEBs for new residential buildings in 2020 and 2030 for commercial buildings (Feng et al. 2019).
+Several countries have adopted targets, roadmaps or mandatory building energy codes requiring net zero energy buildings (NZEBs) for some classes of new buildings (Feng et al. 2019).

+Building labels and Energy Performance Certificates (EPCs).Buildings labels are an important instrument, with some limitations.
+Li et al. (2019b) reviewed the EU mandatory Energy Performance Certificates for buildings and proposed several measures to make the EPC more effective in driving the markets towards low consumption buildings.
+Some authors have indicated that the EPC based on the physical properties of the buildings (asset rating) may be misleading due to occupancy behaviour (Cohen and Bordass 2015) and calculation errors (Crawley et al. 2019).
+Control authorities can have a large impact on the quality of the label (Mallaburn 2018).
+Labels can also include information on the GHG embedded in building material or be based on LCA.

+US EPA Energy Star and NABERS (Gui and Gou, 2020) are building performance labels based on performance, not on modelled energy use.
+Singapore has mandatory building energy labels, as do many cities in the US, while India and Brazil have mandatory labels for public buildings.

+Mandatory energy performance disclosure and benchmarking of building energy consumption is a powerful policy instrument in particular for non-residential buildings (Trencher et al. 2016) and could be more accurate than energy audits.
 Gabe (2016) showed that mandatory disclosure is more effective than voluntary disclosure.
-Some US cities (e.g., New York) have adopted Emissions Performance - 36 than voluntary disclosure.
-Some US cities (e.g., New York) have adopted Emissions Performance 37 Standards for buildings, capping CO2 emissions.
-Accurate statistics related to energy use are very - 37 Standards for buildings, capping CO2 emissions.
-Accurate statistics related to energy use are very 38 important for reducing GHG in building sector.
-In 2015, the Republic of Korean stablished the National - 39 Building Energy Integrated Management System, where building data and energy consumption - 40 information are collected for policy development and public information. - 41 Energy audits - 42 Energy audits, help to overcome the information barriers to efficiency investments, in particular - 43 buildings owned or occupied by small companies (Kalantzis and Revoltella, 2019).
-In the EU energy - 44 audits are mandatory for large companies under the Energy Efficiency Directive (Nabitz and Hirzel - 45 2019), with some EU Member States having a long experience with energy audits, as part of national - 46 voluntary agreements with the private sector (Cornelis 2019; Rezessy and Bertoldi 2011).
-Singapore
+Some US cities (e.g., New York) have adopted Emissions Performance Standards for buildings, capping CO2 emissions.
+Accurate statistics related to energy use are very important for reducing GHG in building sector.
+In 2015, the Republic of Korea stablished the National Building Energy Integrated Management System, where building data and energy consumption information are collected for policy development and public information.